hgoldfish/qtnetworkng/docs/references.rst

 .. method:: QString peerVerifyName() const

-    Returns the name of remote peer.
+    Return the name of remote peer.

 .. method:: PrivateKey privateKey() const

-    Returns the private key used by this connection.
+    Return the private key used by this connection.

     This function returns the same private key to ``SslConfiguration::privateKey()``.